mdn/content/files/en-us/web/manifest/orientation/index.md

 The specified `orientation` is applied to all top-level {{Glossary("Browsing context", "browsing contexts")}} of the web app.

-If a browser supports the `orientation` value, it will use this as the default orientation for the web app throughout the life of the web app, unless overridden at runtime.
+If a browser supports the specified `orientation` value, it will use this as the default app orientation throughout the app's lifespan, unless overridden at runtime.
 This means that browsers will revert to this default orientation whenever the top-level browsing context is navigated.

 ### Choosing a preferred orientation for your web app